Thibauth/tabletext/README.rst

 Command line utility
 ~~~~~~~~~~~~~~~~~~~~

-The command line utility reads from its input the table, each line representing
+The command line utility reads the table from its input, each line representing
-a row, its entries being separated by ``\t`` characters (configurable) and
+a row, the row's entries being separated by ``\t`` characters (configurable),
-outputs the formatted table to the standard output:
+and outputs the formatted table to the standard output:

 .. code:: bash